 In the autumn of the second year, you will join a Master’s seminar and take exams on literature related to the MSc thesis.
 In the spring, you should be ready to present your finished MSc thesis (Pro gradu).
 In addition, you can take optional courses in both years that support your sub-programme.
 If you are studying to be a teacher, you will take courses in pedagogy during your second year.

 Studying takes many forms.
 A large part of the instruction is contact teaching.
 Method and specialisation courses are usually implemented in groups of 10-20 students, where it is easy to discuss professional issues and gain deeper insights.
 Independent study is supported through workshops supervised by older students, and reading circles.
-The Master’s programme also includes extensive exams on literature in the field.

 You can apply until: